 Agriculture, which constitutes a majority of the primary sector, contributes about 15% to the country’s GDP and employees about 50% of the country’s population.
 Given the importance of this sector in our country, demonetization has had a critical impact on this sector.

 Cash is the primary mode of transaction, in villages in general and agricultural sector in particular.
-With the ban of Rs 500 and 1000 denomination of notes, agriculture sector came under direct jeopardy with major reliance on cash, for day-to-day business activities.
+With the ban of Rs 500 and 1000 denomination of notes, the agriculture sector came under direct jeopardy with a major reliance on cash, for day-to-day business activities.
 Moreover, Nov-Dec time of Kharif harvest and start of rabi sowing is often referred to as the ‘busy season’ from a standpoint of credit demand.

 Sale, transport, marketing and distribution of ready produce to wholesale centers or mandis, is dominantly cash-dependent.
 Most of the businesses in this sector are operating at a sub-optimal level, with low cash liquidity being at the center of the problems.

 Demonetization from the Who’s Who of the Industry

 “PM has only wiped out confidence, not corruption”, Rahul Gandhi.

 “The prime minister claimed his decision was aimed at wiping out corruption.
 Twelve months on the only thing he has wiped out is confidence in our once-booming economy,” – Rahul Gandhi.

 Nobel laureate, Amartya Sen believes that Demonetization was an authoritarian move, and called it a failure.
 He disagrees with the governments claims as well.